 3.4 Order to installation timing.
 We want your Services to be up and running as soon as possible after we receive your order.
-Internetty Ltd endeavours to complete your external within four weeks where your address is within reach of our network.
+Internetty Ltd endeavours to complete your external within four to eight weeks where your address is within reach of our network.
 Some may take longer for reasons that cannot reasonably be anticipated, such as blockages within the existing underground ducts in which your fibre optic cable will be installed or your address is part of a phase roll out plan.
-We will always keep you updated regularly on the progress of your installation via email.
+We will always keep you updated on the progress of your installation via email.

 3.5 Access to the Installation Demarcation Point.
 You must ensure that there are no obstructions outside that will prevent access to the Installation Demarcation Point on your installation date and thereafter.
 If the existing route to the property from the proposed Installation Demarcation Point is obstructed for any reason, Internetty Ltd reserves the right to change the Installation Demarcation Point to the boundary of the property or to where Internetty Ltd sees best fit for installation.